Crunchy and Chocolatey Keto Coconut Clusters – No-Bake Recipe

-Looking for a quick and easy keto cookie?
+Are you looking for a quick and easy keto chocolate coconut cluster?

-But, if you are really looking for a standard chocolate chip cookie recipe, then go here.
+But, if you are looking for a standard chocolate chip cookie recipe, then go here.

-This low carb no bake cookie has become incredible famous and soon it would have been pinned 150 000 times.
+This low-carb no-bake cookie has become incredibly famous and has been pinned more than 150 000 times.

-Thank you to everybody who have pinned it.
+Thank you to everybody who has pinned it.

 If you haven't pinned it yet?
 Why not help us get to 250 000 shares?

 Here is the recipe, enjoy and please share your results with us below...

 - 3.5 ounces of dark unsweetened baking chocolate

 - 1 tablespoon of confectioners erythritol sweetener

 - 1/2 a cup of big coconut flakes or big chips